Soccer Aid for Unicef 2023 - FAQ

 What is Soccer Aid for UNICEF?

-Soccer Aid for UNICEF is an entertainment-led charity campaign, culminating in the biggest celebrity football match in the world featuring two teams of professional and celebrity players, broadcast live on ITV1, STV and ITVX on Sunday 11 June 2023 at Old Trafford Stadium.
+Soccer Aid for UNICEF is an entertainment-led charity campaign, culminating in the biggest celebrity football match in the world featuring two teams of professional and celebrity players, broadcast live on ITV1, STV and ITVX on Sunday 11 June 2023 from Old Trafford Stadium.
 Soccer Aid for UNICEF aims to raise millions of pounds to support UNICEF’s vital work around the world saving lives and helping children get the best start in life.

 Over the last 17 years, more than £75 million has been raised by Soccer Aid to support UNICEF in its ambition to reach more children than any other humanitarian organisation.
 In 190 countries around the world, we have used our experience to give millions of children the chance to enjoy a carefree, play-filled childhood.
 We are so proud of this and can’t wait to make it happen for millions more.